dma-ais/AisAbnormal/README.md

 <font color='red'>_Note!
 Until further, it is necessary to launch the application with the current directory being ais-ab-web (so that
 static assets assumed by the program to be in src/main/webapp are available)._</font>

+### Starting using public Docker image ###
+The web application image can be run in a Docker container from a publicly available Docker image, which requires no local checkout or build of the software.
+The Docker container is spawned like this:

+    sudo docker run -p 127.0.0.1:8080:80 -e DB_HOST=<ip> -e DB_PORT=8432 -e DB_USER=xxx -e DB_PASS=xxx -e DB_INST=xxx -e STAT_FILE=/data/stats-2014-dwn5-grid200 -v /home/ais/AisAbnormal/data:/data dmadk/ais-ab-web:latest

+Here port 80 in the container is mapped to port 8080 on the host machine.
+There is no DNS client configured in the docker image, so DB_HOST must point to an IP address running a Postgres server.
+Remaining DB_* parameters are for connection to Postgres.
+STAT_FILE points to the statistics data file to use, and /home/ais/AisAbnormal/data is a local folder on the host machine which is mapped to
+/data in the docker container.
+This folder should contain the statistics data file.

 # Modules ##